 Southern Wesleyan University seeks to meet the educational needs of diverse student populations through both traditional and innovative approaches.
-For those students who seek an excellent residential campus experience in the context of a strong Christian environment, the university provides a residential campus program at its facility in Central, South Carolina.
-There the rich traditions of academia are coupled with dorm-life, sports, chapel, and artistic performances.
+For those students who seek an excellent residential campus experience in the context of a strong Christian environment, the university provides an on-campus programs at its facility in Central, South Carolina.
+There the rich traditions of academia are coupled with residence hall communities, sports, chapel and artistic performances.

-SWU's residential campus program offers a wide variety of undergraduate majors in areas such as business, recreation, teacher education, music, English, communication, religion & ministry, biology, chemistry, math, computer science, forensics, pre-medicine, history, psychology, social science and human services.
-To serve the needs of the working adult, Southern Wesleyan University offers adult evening programs in an innovative framework.
-Learning centers in Greenville, Columbia, North Augusta, Charleston, and Central as well as facilities in Spartanburg and Greenwood provide opportunities to conveniently complete undergraduate and graduate programs by attending classes one evening a week.
-The Adult & Graduate Studies programs continue year-round and students enter the program at numerous times during the year.
+SWU's On-Campus program offers a wide variety of undergraduate majors in areas such as business, recreation, teacher education, music, English, communication, religion & ministry, biology, chemistry, math, computer science, forensics, premedicine, history, psychology, social science and human services.
+Southern Wesleyan University offers online programs in an innovative framework that provide opportunities to conveniently complete undergraduate, graduate and postgraduate programs.
+SWU Online continues year-round, and students enter the program at several times during the year.

-Undergraduate programs offered in the adult evening format include an associate degree in general studies.
-Also offered are bachelor of science programs in business administration and human services.
-Some undergraduate programs may also be offered either partially or completely in an asynchronous distance format.
-Southern Wesleyan University also offers graduate programs for working adults at locations around the state of South Carolina including the Master of Business Administration (MBA), the Master of Education in Classroom Leadership (MEDCL), the Master of Education in Administration and Supervision (MEDAS), and the Master of Science in Management (MSM).
+Undergraduate programs offered through SWU Online include an associate degree in general studies.
+Also offered are bachelor of science programs in business administration, human services, nursing, and early childhood and family studies.
+Southern Wesleyan University also offers online graduate and postgraduate programs including the Master of Business Administration (MBA), the Master of Education in Classroom Leadership (MEDCL), the Master of Education in Administration and Supervision (MEDAS), the Master of Science in Management (MSM) and the Doctor of Education in Curriculum and Assessment (EdD).

-Campus and Learning Center Facilities
+Campus Facilities